bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

    :ref:`data-type-browser`.

 Persistent Column
    Decide if the data should be persistent between a task switch.
-If the data is not set to be persistent, then you loose all information if the execution of the process passes a task switch process element.
+If the data is not set to be persistent, then you lose all information if the execution of the process passes a task switch process element.

    .. note::

-      This flag can be removed on attributes if the value is stored in the :ref:`business data repository <business-data>` or using :ref:`persistence <persistence>` or the data is only used temporary within a task.
+      This flag can be removed on attributes if the value is stored in the :ref:`business data repository <business-data>` or using :ref:`persistence
+      <persistence>`, or if the data is only used temporarily within a task.

 Attribute Refactoring
 ^^^^^^^^^^^^^^^^^^^^^